Juan Bonilla (writer)

-His latest novel Totalidad sexual del cosmos, about the Mexican artist and model Nahui Olin, published in 2019 (Seix-Barral), that garnered him the Spanish National Book Award 2020.
+His latest novel Totalidad sexual del cosmos, about the Mexican artist and model Nahui Olin, published in 2019 (Seix-Barral), garnered him the Spanish National Book Award 2020.
 It is a story of love and ghosts.
-In 1920s Mexico, Nahui Olin was everybody’s favourite muse.
-She was painted by Diego Rivera and Montenegro, photographed by Weston and Garduño and drawn by Matias Santoyo and Dr. Atl.
+In 1920s Mexico, Nahui Olin was everybody's favourite muse.
+She was painted by Diego Rivera and Roberto Montenegro, photographed by Edward Weston and Antonio Garduño and drawn by Matias Santoyo and Dr. Atl.
 Being an artists’ model was something of a disadvantage to her career as a painter and poet.
 It was never fully appreciated that for Nahui Olin, being the inspiration for paintings, drawings and poems was part of her creative expression.
 In fact, her first exhibition contained nothing she had made herself, only pieces she had inspired.
-In the 30s, after the death of her great love, ship’s captain Eugenio Agacino, she withdrew from artistic circles, seeming to care little that old friends thought she had lost her mind.
+In the 1930s, after the death of her great love, ship's captain Eugenio Agacino, she withdrew from artistic circles, seeming to care little that old friends thought she had lost her mind.
 She lived on for decades in relative obscurity, devoted to scientific research; she attempted to develop Einstein's theory of relativity.
 Meanwhile, the artists with whom she had shared her youth became increasingly famous.

 Nahui Olin died alone and almost forgotten in 1978.
 On that very day, a young mural restorer called Tomas Zurián stumbled across a photograph of her as a young woman.
 Intrigued, he set out on a journey of discovery that was to take years, full of such strange coincidences he was ultimately convinced that Nahui Olin herself was showing him the way.
-Fifteen years later, Zuriᮬ who had given up everything for his obsession, exhibited the artist’s work for the first time.
+Fifteen years later, Zurián, who had given up everything for his obsession, exhibited the artist's work for the first time.
 Since then, recognition of her importance, rebelliousness and reputation have gone from strength to strength, sparking universal admiration and debate.

-Sexual Totality of the Cosmos was the title of a book Nahui Olin left unfinished, conceived of as a repository for all her knowledge, poetry and science, painting and music.
+"Sexual Totality of the Cosmos" was the title of a book Nahui Olin left unfinished, conceived of as a repository for all her knowledge, poetry and science, painting and music.
 It is also a novel that tells the fascinating story of the artist as well as the man who dedicated his life to rescuing her from unwarranted obscurity.

 Bonilla has also compiled his poems in the volume Hecho en falta (Visor, 2014).
 The collection 'Six stories' is available in English translated from Spanish by Rupert Glasgow (Ankor Wat Words Collection, Dark Mirror Editions, 2004)., also his novel The Nubian Prince, translated by Esther Allen (Picador, 2007).